-Rose and Joe Kennedy, the parents of President John F. Kennedy, tried to erase all detail about their handicapped daughter but many do not know her sad tale.
+Rose and Joe Kennedy, the parents of President John F. Kennedy, tried to erase all detail about their handicapped daughter Rosemary.

 A psychiatrist present at the lobotomy asked Rosemary to tell him stories and repeat the months of the year.
 The doctor kept scraping away brain tissue until Rosemary could no longer talk.